 Playbooks can be used for automatic mitigation when an alert is triggered.
 These playbooks can be run manually, or they can run automatically when specific alerts are triggered.
 The playbooks can be deployed either in the managing tenant or the customer tenant, with the response procedures configured based on which tenant's users will need to take action in response to a security threat.

 Create cross-tenant workbooks

-Azure Monitor Workbooks in Azure Sentinel help you visualize and monitor data from your connected data sources to gain insights.
-You can use the built-in workbook templates in Azure Sentinel, or create custom workbooks for your scenarios.
+Azure Monitor Workbooks in Microsoft Sentinel help you visualize and monitor data from your connected data sources to gain insights.
+You can use the built-in workbook templates in Microsoft Sentinel, or create custom workbooks for your scenarios.

 You can deploy workbooks in your managing tenant and create at-scale dashboards to monitor and query data across customer tenants.
 For more information, see Cross-workspace monitoring.